 What sort of non permanent exhibitions using DMX have you worked on?

 OM: This is a mobile-phone controlled orchestra of household machines.
 Also check the SALE AWAY videos.

 What hardware do you use for your permanent installations?

-: Because of the 1 ms timing limit in Max and because of problems with long-time stability of USB connected hardware (not just the Enttec box) we switched over to industrial grade hardware from Beckhoff using EtherCAT fieldbus
+OM: Because of the 1 ms timing limit in Max and because of problems with long-time stability of USB connected hardware (not just the Enttec box) we switched over to industrial grade hardware from Beckhoff using EtherCAT fieldbus.

 I made a Max external for that and the nice thing is since all the various interface boxes available send and receive just numbers over the same bus I can use one single external to communicate with all hardware interface available for that system.
 The system is a bit like a hardware equivalent to Max.